TimSusa/aptly_api_cli/README.md

 - basic_url: the basic url
 - port: the port
 - prefixes_mirrors: prefixes for all mirrors that you have created
-- repos_to_clean: reponames, which should be search for cleanout
+- repos_to_clean: reponames, which should be searched for to be cleaned out
-- package_prefixes: package-prefixes, which should be search for cleanout
+- package_prefixes: package-prefixes, which should be searched for to be cleaned out
 - save_last_pkg: Number of package-versions for each prefix, that should be kept
 - save_last_snap: Number of snapshot-versions for each prefix, that should be kept